fcunial/portfolio/README.md

 **Example output**

-The program prints to STDOUT a line with global statistics, then a histogram of lengths of all selected minimal absent words.
+The program prints to STDOUT a line with global statistics, followed by a histogram of lengths of all selected minimal absent words.
 The statistics are:
 * length of the input sequence
 * minimum length of a MAW
 * maximum length of a MAW